 I like to toast my walnuts before adding to the butternut squash cranberry quinoa salad.
 For best results, place them on a rimmed baking sheet in a 350-degree oven for 7-9 minutes, or until light golden brown in color.
 Transfer to a plate and allow to cool before chopping.

-- Optional: Feta Cheese or Goat Cheese – A little cheese never hurt, but you can simply omit it to keep it a vegan quinoa salad recipe.
+- Optional: Feta Cheese or Goat Cheese – A little cheese never hurts, but you can simply omit it to keep it a vegan quinoa salad recipe.

 Tips for perfect quinoa every time